Definition and Purpose of Course Reserves

 - Be advised that for some online books, we have a limited number of "copies" (i.e., seats or concurrent users.)
 If all online copies/seats of an online book that we own are in use, additional patrons will be unable to access that book until someone logs off or the system times out after (usually) 15 minutes due to inactivity.

 - If the library does not own an item, you may recommend that the item be purchased for reserve use.
-Please let us know as early as possible if you are making a purchase request so that we can check availability and let you know if this will be possible.
+Please let us know as early as possible if you are making a purchase request for an electronic resource so that we can check availability and let you know if this will be possible.

 - Journals: Links to articles, from journals the library subscribes to, may be reserved.

 All electronic reserves are password protected.
 Instructors who wish to use an electronic reserve for a course must submit a list of students enrolled in the course, along with their email addresses.